-The Opioid Remediation Special Revenue Fund is used to account for the County's share of the national opioid epidemic settlement that the County will be receiving over the next 18 years.
-These programs will be funded primarily through intergovernmental revenues.
+The Opioid Remediation Special Revenue Fund is used to account for the County's share of the national opioid epidemic settlement that the County will be receiving over the next 17 years.
+These programs will be funded primarily through miscellaneous revenues from the settlements.